wambugucoder/PRISMA-POSTGRES-TYPESCRIPT/README.md

 A simple crud Application created using Typescript and Prisma

-Just started doing integrations tests
+Just started doing integrations tests.